-Upon discovering the event, Meals on Wheels took steps to investigate and respond to the incident, review its existing policies and procedures regarding its third-party vendors, worked with Blackbaud to evaluate additional measures and safeguards to protect against this type of incident in the future, and notify potentially affected individuals.
+Upon discovering the event, Collegiate moved quickly to investigate and respond to the incident, gather more information from Blackbaud, and notify potentially affected individuals.
+Collegiate is also working to review existing policies and procedures regarding its third-party vendors and working to evaluate additional measures and safeguards to protect against this type of incident in the future.
+Collegiate is also providing access to credit monitoring services for twenty-four (24) months, through Blackbaud and CyberScout, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, Meals on Wheels is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Meals on Wheels is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-Meals on Wheels is also providing written notice of this incident to other state regulators and the consumer reporting agencies, as necessary.
+Additionally, Collegiate is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.